The Best Paint Colours for the INSIDE of Your Front Door

-“Does the interior and exterior need to be the same colour?”
+“Do the interior and exterior of the door need to be the same colour?”

 Absolutely not!
 Just think, if the exterior of your door is already painted and the interior is white then there is already a difference – and a high-contrast, drastic one at that.